SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 I hope I have whet your appetite for the next article in this series about Python packaging and distribution and that you enjoyed this article.

-Let me know in the comments below if this article was useful and detailed enough for a beginner pythonista to be able to follow those instructions.
+Let me know in the comments below if this article was useful and detailed enough for a beginner pythonista to be able to follow those instructions, as it is hard to gauge how much or how little details I should provide given tht I have a lot of experience in packaging and distributing python packages, I tend to forget how frustrating it was the first time.

+This is the reason I wrote this tutorial, to collate in a single place the many resources a first timer would have to dig through in order to distribute their first Python package.

 Do not hesitate to make suggestions about how to improve it by making some steps clearer or more detailed.

 Enjoy!